-The Key Lock Access menu shown in FIG. 30 allows the user to control access to individual channels and programs or events by requiring the user to enter an access code "key," consisting of a user-specified four digit code in the specific embodiment discussed herein, before ordering or viewing these preselected channels, programs or events.
-The menu display shown in FIG. 30 shows a series of subject categories that are entries in the vertical yaxis selectable by the user.
+The Key Lock Access menu shown in FIG. 30 allows the user to control access to individual channels and programs or events by requiring the user to enter an access code "key," consisting of a user-specified four digit code in the specific embodiment discussed herein, before ordering or viewing these pre-selected channels, programs or events.
+The menu display shown in FIG. 30 shows a series of subject categories that are entries in the vertical y-axis selectable by the user.
 A particular subject category is chosen by using the up or down direction arrow keys on the remote controller 40 to highlight the desired entry.
 Once the user selects a particular subject category, the left and right arrow keys are used to navigate within the chosen category.

 The first subject entry shown in FIG. 30 is the "Parental Guidance" category 301.
-Once the user selects this category by manipulating the cursor to highlight the entry, the cursor can be then moved horizontally to an active window 302 the category.
+Once the user selects this category by manipulating the cursor to highlight the entry, the cursor can be then moved horizontally to an active window 302 which displays and selects one the five letter rating items in the category.
 The letter items represent ratings of program content as follows: "V" for violence, "N" for nudity, "L" for language, "AS" for adult situations and "PD" for parental discretion.
-Once the user selects a particular item, such as direction arrow key, depressing the ENTER key will indicate to the microcontroller 16 that a key lock access has been selected for programs rated with a "L" rating for violent or explicit language.
+Once the user selects a particular item, such as "L", by moving to the active window 302 using the right direction arrow key, depressing the ENTER key will indicate to the microcontroller 16 that a key lock access has been selected for programs rated with a L rating for violent or explicit language.
 The system indicates activation of a key lock access by displaying a key icon directly below the "L" category display.
 Once a key lock access is set, it can be deactivated by selecting the category letter and then depressing the ENTER key.
 This action causes the key icon to disappear.
 The user can change the rating category in the active window 302 by using the left or right direction arrow keys on the remote controller 40, images of which are displayed on the screen adjacent the active window as a reminder to the user.
-In this manner, the user can select other rating categories for setting a key lock access for any of the program content identifiers appearing in the Parental Guid- 30 ance category.
+In this manner, the user can select other rating categories for setting a key lock access for any of the program content identifiers appearing in the Parental Guidance category.

 The key lock access code itself consists of a four digit code, which the user can enter and modify at any time.
-To do so, the user highlights the fourth vertically selectable ing the cursor to highlight it using the direction arrow keys on the remote controller.
-Once highlighted, the user enters a new four digit code or revises the then existing code and depresses the ENTER key.
-The microcontroller 16 then identifies the new four digit key lock access code and stores 40 it in memory.
-The user can clear the key lock access code, as well as all other previously activated keys, by moving to the last entry in FIG. 30, "Clear Key Lock Access Code and All Keys," 305 which highlights the "OK" window, and then vates all previously set keys, as well as the key lock access code.
+To do so, the user highlights the fourth vertically selectable entry "Change Key Lock Access Code," 304 by manipulating the cursor to highlight it using the direction arrow keys on the remote controller.
+Once highlighted, the user enters a new four digit code or revises the then existing code and depresses the key.
+The microcontroller 16 then identifies the new four digit key lock access code and stores it in memory.
+"Me user can clear the key lock access code, as well as all other previously activated keys, by moving to the last entry in FIG. 30, "Clear Key Lock Access Code and All Keys," 305 which highlights the "OK" window, and then depressing ${5}$ the ENTER key.
+This action clears and deactivates all previously set keys, as well as the key lock access code.